Cryptonaut77/poker-ledger-backend/README.md

 2. Tap "Manage" button
 3. Tap "Start New Game"
 4. Select your preferred currency from the list
-5. Select your preferred language from the list
-6. New game starts with your chosen currency and language
+5. New game starts with your chosen currency - all amounts will be formatted accordingly

 ### Tracking Players
 1. Navigate to the Players tab